Zynith0/Theomarchagen/README.md

 # NOTE

-this is **VERY** much in beta and in it's current state might not even work.
+this is **VERY** much in beta and in it's current state does not work if you use it from a clean install.
+It currently expects you to have working audio.
 I will continue to work on it and make it better.
-Eventually I plan to make it have the ease of use and user experience of omarchy, if not better
+Eventually I plan to make it have the ease of use and user experience of omarchy, if not better.
+Oh yeah, it also uses dvorak.

 # KEYBINDS: